- Mountain bike passes

 All claims must be sent to:

 Service Relations Clientèle

 73 550 MERIBEL, France

-The Customer has no rights to ownership or use of the names, signs, emblems, logos, trademarks, copyrights or any other literary, artistic or industrial proprietary rights of the Operator.
+The Customer has no rights to ownership or use of the names, signs, emblems, logos, trademarks, copyrights or any other literary, artistic or industrial proprietary rights of the Seller.

 In accordance with Article 90 of the Law 2005-1309 of 20 October 2005, any customer can receive the information in this paragraph in written form, by written or spoken request to the above organisation.

-Given that these terms and conditions have been translated into several languages, it is expressly understood that the French version of these conditions is the only legally binding version.
+Where these terms and conditions have been translated into several languages, the French version of these conditions is the only legally binding version.
 Therefore, in case of difficulty in interpretation / application of any provision of these terms and conditions, reference should be made expressly and exclusively to the French version.